FLWL/aoe-interpolator/README.md

 In the `./tests/tools` folder there are files `ca2rgb.py`, `png2rgb.py` and `rgb2png.py`, that are used to convert between different image formats for testing purposes.

+# Dependancies

+The module depends on Python and its following dependancies:
+* grpcio
+* protobuf
+* torch
+* torchvision

+# Performance

+The performance of this script is limited by the performance of the Super-SloMo interpolator it uses.
+On a i7-2600k processor, it takes about 2-3 seconds to interpolate a single frame consisting of 160x288 pixels.
+With CUDA GPU acceleration, the GTX 1080 Ti can output such a frame every 0.03 seconds.